Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Finite--Time Optimal Control

-GFTOC framework implies that the minimum driving EP is obtained by computing the geodesic.
+\textit{Experimental inference and non-equilibrium scaling relation}.\textemdash The GFTOC framework implies that the minimum driving EP is obtained by computing the geodesic.
 If experimental setups can measure the optimal driving EP (thermodynamically constrained to support a minimum dissipation for the driving process), one can pose the inverse problem of reconstructing the geodesic for given initial and final control parameters.
 The non-equilibrium scaling relation \cref{eq:optimal_finite_time_total_EP} can be used to infer the analytical shape of $\mathcal{G}(A_\alpha)$.
-For observed $(\Sigma_{\tau}^*, \tau)$ data at fixed $A_\alpha^i$ and $A_\alpha^f$, the collapse of data yields $\mathcal{G}(A_\alpha^f) - \mathcal{G}(A_\alpha^i) = \sqrt{ 2(2+\tau)\Sigma_{\tau}^*}$.
+For an observed set of data $\{(\Sigma_{\tau}^*, \tau)\}$ at fixed $A_\alpha^i$ and $A_\alpha^f$, the collapse of the data yields $\mathcal{G}(A_\alpha^f) - \mathcal{G}(A_\alpha^i) = \sqrt{2(2+\tau)\Sigma_{\tau}^*}$.
 Repeating this procedure for different $A_\alpha^i$ and $A_\alpha^f$ reconstructs $\mathcal{G}(A_\alpha)$ experimentally or numerically.
-The geodesic shape informs about the non-equilibrium character of the process and the contribution of EP, since it has different analytical dependence on the cEQ and fEQ regimes, as discussed before in \cref{sec:geodesic_expressions} and later in \cref{sec:application_GFTOC}.
+Moreover, at fixed $A_\alpha^i$ and $A_\alpha^f$, computing $\Sigma_{\tau\to 0}^*$ via \cref{eq:driving_EP_upper_bound} offers the practical advantage of measuring the geodesic of control parameters from experimental data $\{\Sigma_{\tau\to 0}^*\}$ of a swift change of control parameters, without requiring slow--driving calibrations of the geodesic.
+The geodesic shape informs about the non-equilibrium character of the process and the contribution of the EP, since it has different analytical dependence on the cEQ and fEQ regimes, as discussed in \cref{sec:geodesic_expressions} and further in \cref{sec:application_GFTOC}.

+{ \textit{Experimental implementation of kinks}.\textemdash The rapid change of control parameters and the generation of \textit{kinks} in infinitesimal time poses an experimental restriction due to the infinite power required, but this is not a limitation of the GFTOC framework, since the `thermodynamic shock' [$\Sigma_{bnd}^*$, \cref{eq:optimal_finite_time_bulk_boundary_EP}] (power multiplied by infinitesimal time) is always finite.
+However, more realistic experimental setups operate on a discrete-time basis with an intrinsic finite timescale $\Delta t$ of the experimental clock, which implies that the power required to implement \textit{kinks} is large but finite; \textit{kinks} are therefore experimentally realisable in such a setup. }

+{ \textit{Experimental verification of GFTOC}.\textemdash We highlight a simple test for the experimental verification of GFTOC in the context of Ref.~\cite{Ma_2020}.
+As shown by \cref{eq:optimal_finite_time_total_EP}, the finite-time scaling of the optimal driving EP is modified from $1/\tau$ to $1/(\tau+2)$, which is verifiable using insets (b) and (c) of Fig.~2 in Ref.~\cite{Ma_2020}. }